goblet/goblet/docs/source/topics.rst

 By default the param types will be created in the spec as strings and a base 200 response.
 You can specify custom param and response types using python typing and pass in openapi requestType and responses to the route.

-If you use a custom schema type you should create a schema class that inherits from marshmallow Schema.
+If you use a custom schema type you should create a schema class that inherits from marshmallow Schema or pydantic BaseClass.

 .. code:: python

     from typing import List
     from marshmallow import Schema, fields
+    from pydantic import BaseModel

     # Typed Path Param
     @app.route('/home/{name}/{id}', methods=["GET"])